SimoSultan/ca-assignments/t2a1/README.md

 ## Q4:

 Linus Torvalds first released Git in 2005, and was created to be a better source control manager than what was available at the time.
-Git is both free and open source, designed to be optimised for speed and efficiency, all whilst being lightweight, making it pretty much the standard of version control in industry.
+Git is both free and open source, designed to be optimised for speed and efficiency, all whilst being lightweight.
+Making it pretty much the standard of version control in industry.
 Companies integrate Git into their workflow to accomplish tasks in a consistent and productive manner.
-According to Atlassian [1] there are 4 types of workflows that companies can leverage.
+According to Atlassian [1] there are 4 types of workflows that companies can leverage:
 - Centralised
 - Feature Branch
 - Gitflow